Understanding the Security Risk Behind File Upload Forms

-Storing Files Outside the Document Root
+Storing Uploaded Files Outside the Web Root

-The foundational control is storing uploaded files in a location the web server cannot serve directly.
-If your document root is /var/www/html/, store uploads in /var/www/uploads/ or /srv/storage/uploads/.
-The web server receives HTTP requests and maps the URL path to a file on disk.
-If the file is outside the document root, there is no URL that makes the web server return that file.
-The only way to access the file is through a PHP script you write, which means you control who can download it and what happens before the file is delivered.
+The reason this matters is straightforward.
+A web server maps incoming HTTP requests to files on disk.
+If a file exists outside the document root, no URL can make the server return it.
+The only access path is through a PHP script you write, which means you control every aspect of how the file is delivered.

 # Create the upload directory outside the document root